dpiada/ci-runner-spot/README.md

-# CI RUNNER SPOT INSTANCE
+# CI RUNNER SPOT INSTANCE - FOR GITLAB_CI

 This repo allow you to create AWS gitlab runner in with spot instaces for execute pipeline job The mainly reason to use this it's cost reduction.